slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Sharpness is a bourgeois concept.' -- Henri Cartier-Bresson*

-> *'Imperfection is beauty, madness is genius and it's better to be absolutely ridiculous than absolutely boring.' -- Marilyn Monroe*
+> *'Imperfection is beauty, madness is genius and it’s better to be absolutely ridiculous than absolutely boring.' -- Marilyn Monroe*

 > *'Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
 And to make matters worse: complexity sells better.' -- Edsger Dijkstra*